vanosski/SleepDiagnosisFrontend/README.md

 # Sleep Quality Analyzer - Frontend

 ## Description
-The **Sleep Quality Analyzer** is a web application designed to help users track their sleep patterns and receive personalized recommendations based on their input data.
-By analyzing daily sleep metrics, the application predicts sleep quality and identifies potential sleep disorders, providing valuable insights to improve overall well-being.
+The **Sleep Quality Analyzer** is a full-stack web application designed to help users track their sleep patterns and receive personalized recommendations based on their input data.
+Built with **React** for the frontend and **Node.js** with **Express** for the backend, this application leverages a machine learning model to analyze daily sleep metrics.

+Users can log essential sleep-related data, including sleep duration, activity levels, stress levels, and perceived sleep quality.
+The application integrates a predictive machine learning model hosted on the backend, which processes the data to provide insights into sleep quality and potential sleep disorders.

+### Technologies Used
+- **Frontend**:
+  - **React**: For building dynamic user interfaces.
+  - **JavaScript**: For application logic.
+  - **HTML5 & CSS3**: For structuring and styling the application.
+  - **Chart.js**: For visualizing sleep quality trends.

+- **Backend**:
+  - **Node.js**: For server-side logic.
+  - **Express**: For building RESTful APIs.
+  - **MongoDB**: For data storage and management.
+  - **Machine Learning**: Custom algorithms for analyzing sleep data and predicting quality.

+### Backend Repository
+The backend for this project is available at: [Sleep Diagnosis Recommender - Backend](https://github.com/vanosski/SleepDiagnosisBackend)

-### Project Overview
+### Overview
 This frontend application is built using **React** and provides a user-friendly interface for entering sleep data and viewing predictions.
 Users can log their sleep duration, activity levels, stress levels, and perceived sleep quality.
 The application utilizes a machine learning model hosted on the backend to analyze this data and generate predictions and recommendations.

 ### Key Features